FotiosBistas/ParallelProgramming/README.md

 # ParallelProgramming
-Exercises from the parallel programming class
+This repository contains the exercise sets assign in the 2023 parallel-programming class in AUEB.

+# OpenMP

+# OpenCL